openstack-archive/fuel-docs/pages/installation-fuel-ui/install.rst

 When you're finished making changes, press the <ENTER> key and wait for the installation to complete.

-Changing network parameters after installation
+Changing Network Parameters After Installation
 ----------------------------------------------

-It is still possible to configure other interfaces, or add 802.1Q sub-interfaces to the Master Node to be able to access it from your network if required.
+It is still possible to configure other interfaces, or add 802.1Q sub-interfaces to the Master node to be able to access it from your network if required.
 It is easy to do via standard network configuration scripts for CentOS.
 When the installation is complete, you can modify ``/etc/sysconfig/network-scripts/ifcfg-eth\*`` scripts.
 For example, if *eth1*